Will a hernia heal on its own?

 One Month Post Surgery

-Barring any setbacks, you doctor should clear you to return to normal activities.
+Barring any setbacks, your doctor should clear you to return to normal activities.
 Your abdominal muscles should be healed enough to be able to handle sudden movements like taking your dog for a walk.

-Hernia Post Op FAQs
+Post Surgery FAQs

 Every patient will have a slightly different response to the surgery.
-While some may feel a tugging or pulling sensation near the incision for a few days post op when they suddenly switch positions, others may notice the feeling weeks or months later.
+While some may feel a tugging or pulling sensation near the incision for a few days post-op when they suddenly switch positions, others may notice the feeling weeks or months later.
 If the sensation is causing persistent discomfort that negatively impacts your quality of life, please contact your doctor.

-You may have a drain inserted by your incision, which is designed to help remove excess fluid to aid the healing process and prevent complications like an infection.
+You may have a drain inserted by your incision, which is designed to help remove excess fluid to aid the healing process and help minimize complications like an infection.
 Depending on the complexity of your procedure, the drain may stay in for a few days.
 You will receive detailed instructions for drain care at the time of your discharge from the hospital.

 As it’s important to reduce intra-abdominal pressure after surgery to help the healing process, consider a bland diet for the first week.
 It is common to temporarily lose your appetite after hernia surgery.

-Depending on your job and the type of procedure you had, your doctor may clear you to return to work 3-5 days post op.
+Depending on your job and the type of procedure you had, your doctor may clear you to return to work 3-5 days post-op.
 It’s important to listen to your body and don’t exert yourself too much.

-It's very common to experience mild to moderate pain after hernia surgery which typically lasts about a week and can be managed with over the counter pain medications.
+It's very common to experience mild to moderate pain after hernia surgery which typically lasts about a week and can be managed with over-the-counter pain medications.
 For most patients, your second day post-op may be the most painful.